inclusive-design/idrc/src/pages/idrc-consulting.md

         Group training is also available on creating accessible office documents (Word, PDF) with Microsoft Word and Adobe Acrobat.
 This non-technical training is a companion to the free Accessible Digital Office Document (ADOD) resource that the IDRC maintains.
       desktopWidth: full
-    - title: Contact WebSavvy
+    - title: Contact IDRC Consulting
       backgroundColor: indigo-200
       borderColor:
       desktopWidth: full-bleed
       desktopAlignment: center
       content: >
-        WebSavvy consultations, website evaluations, and accessibility training are completed by the IDRC's own experts, all of whom possess years of experience in web and office document accessibility.
+        Consultations, website evaluations, and accessibility training are completed by the IDRC's own experts, all of whom possess years of experience in web and office document accessibility.

-        To enquire about any of our services or to receive a free quote, please [contact the WebSavvy Coordinator](mailto:lliskovoi@ocadu.ca).
+        To enquire about any of our services or to receive a free quote, please [contact the IDRC Consulting Coordinator](mailto:lliskovoi@ocadu.ca).
 ---